How “Poisoned” AI Can Cripple Big Models and Spread Dangerous Misinformation

 From misinformation to cybersecurity risks

-This is not the only study focusing on the issue of AI “poisoning.”
-In another similar study, researchers demonstrated that replacing just 0.001 percent of the training data in a large dataset of a popular language model with medical misinformation could be catastrophic.
-It led to the models spreading dangerous medical errors.
+This isn’t the only study raising alarms about AI poisoning.
+In another experiment, researchers showed that replacing just 0.001 percent of a large model’s training data with medical misinformation could be catastrophic, leading the model to spread dangerous medical errors.

-Researchers also conducted experiments with a deliberately compromised model called PoisonGPT to show how easily a “poisoned” model can disseminate false and harmful information while still appearing completely normal.
+Researchers also built a deliberately compromised model called PoisonGPT to demonstrate how easily a poisoned model can push false and harmful information while otherwise appearing normal.

-Additionally, a “poisoned” model creates extra cybersecurity risks.
-For instance, in March 2023, OpenAI temporarily shut down after a bug was discovered that briefly exposed user data.
+A poisoned model also increases cybersecurity risks.
+For example, in March 2023 OpenAI briefly shut down services after a bug exposed user data.

-Interestingly, some artists use “poisoning” as a protective mechanism against the piracy of their works.
-This ensures that any AI model that copies their work will produce distorted or unusable results.
+Some artists, however, purposefully use poisoning as a defense against piracy.
+They seed the web with altered copies so any AI that scrapes and copies their work will produce distorted or unusable results.

 Photo: Unsplash